diedummydie/Safari-Theme-for-Firefox/README.md

     - Re-arrange buttons to your preference
     - Note that this allows quick access to theme selection (but doesn't show all if you've installed more than three)

-### Public Domain
+### Acknowledgements

-Made possible with code and advice contributed by users of [reddit.com/r/FirefoxCSS](https://www.reddit.com/r/FirefoxCSS/), [support.mozilla.org](https://support.mozilla.org/en-US/questions/firefox), and [forums.mozillazine.org](http://forums.mozillazine.org/).
-The imports in `lib/` are graciously licensed under the GNU GPL by [MrOtherGuy](https://github.com/MrOtherGuy/firefox-csshacks/), included here for convenience.
-To release my own work under a more permissive (un)license I'm invoking the GPL linking exception.
+Made possible with advice and code examples contributed by the community of [reddit.com/r/FirefoxCSS](https://www.reddit.com/r/FirefoxCSS/), [support.mozilla.org](https://support.mozilla.org/en-US/questions/firefox), [forums.mozillazine.org](http://forums.mozillazine.org/).
+Files in `lib` are from [MrOtherGuy/firefox-csshacks](https://github.com/MrOtherGuy/firefox-csshacks/).

-**These themes and userChrome.css are free and unencumbered code released into the public domain.**

-Anyone is free to copy, modify, publish, use, compile, sell, or distribute this code, either in source code form or as a compiled extension, for any purpose, commercial or non-commercial, and by any means.